 Making and receiving payments in multiple currencies can become a costly headache if you only have a standard bank account.

 A multi-currency business bank account can make life much simpler in many scenarios – for example, if you trade products overseas, have international staff, contractors or suppliers, or work regularly with international clients.

 It allows you to hold money and make and receive payments in several currencies all within one account.

-You can therefore manage your international finances simply and flexibly, and convert currencies back to euros easily when you need to.
+You can therefore manage your international finances simply and flexibly, and convert currencies back to pounds easily when you need to.

 In this article, we go into more detail on these bank accounts, how they work, and how to choose the right one for your business.

 A multi-currency business bank account is just like a standard bank account, but it allows you to hold, send and receive payments in whichever currency you need.

 Some accounts only offer two or three currencies such as pounds, euros and dollars.
 Others support 20 or more.

 As with standard accounts, each provider has different functions and services, eligibility criteria, terms and conditions, and perks and benefits.